-In addition, the reliability of these sources of information is significantly affected by the reliability issues as explained under section 1) above.
+In addition, the reliability of these sources of information is significantly affected by the reliability issues as explained above under 1.

 Conclusion

 Taken together, even if these sources of information provide information on reproductive toxicity, their reliability is affected so significantly that they cannot be taken into consideration in a weight of evidence approach.